-I am delighted to announce that my book on books, PRINTER’S ERROR, will be published by HarperCollins on March 14, 2017.
+I am delighted to announce that my book on books, PRINTER’S ERROR, has been published by HarperCollins on March 14, 2017.

 My co-author is J.P.
 Romney (author of THE MONSTER ON THE ROAD IS ME), and for those of you who listen to our podcast (Biblioclast), you ought to have a sense of what this combination means: nerdy jokes, quirky history, and iconoclastic bibliophilia.